ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The KDC needs to have a mechanism in place to detect DoS attacks from nodes constantly initiating rekeys (for example by updating their public key), such as removing these nodes from the group.

-The KDC also needs to have a congestion control mechanism in place to avoid network congestion when the KDC renews the group keying material; CoAP and Observe give guidancee on such mechanisms, see Section 4.7 of {{RFC7252}} and Section 4.5.1 of {{RFC7641}}.
+The KDC also needs to have a congestion control mechanism in place to avoid network congestion when the KDC renews the group keying material; CoAP and Observe give guidance on such mechanisms, see Section 4.7 of {{RFC7252}} and Section 4.5.1 of {{RFC7641}}.

 ## Update of Keying Material